aussie-battler/flyingwalrus-Map-Expansions/README.md

 flyingwalrus' Map Expansions - Kavala City Ruins, Therisa Riverlands &amp; Altis Desert

 This composition for Altis was made by flyingwalrus.
+Thanks to flyingwalrus for sharing this huge work.

 Check out the compositions here: